Unleashing the Power of High Performance Queue Services for PHP applications.

 In this configuration:

-specifies the address of the RabbitMQ broker to connect to.jobs.consume
+• amqp.addr specifies the address of the RabbitMQ broker to connect to.

-is an empty array, indicating that the RoadRunner instances will act as producers and only push tasks into the queue.pipelines.email
+• jobs.consume is an empty array, indicating that the RoadRunner instances will act as producers and only push tasks into the queue.

-define two pipelines that will use the AMQP queue driver.
-Each pipeline is associated with a specific queue name (email
+• pipelines.email and pipelines.default define two pipelines that will use the AMQP queue driver.
+Each pipeline is associated with a specific queue name (email and default in this case).

 Here’s an example configuration